linuxchd/linuxchad.github.io/README.md

 # timedatectl set-ntp true
 ```

-### 3. Internet Connection
+### 3. Wireless Network
-First, test if you alredy have internet connection, so run:
+First, test if you alredy have wifi connection, so run:
 ```sh
 # ping google.com
 ```